-Scott is the managing partner of Shook’s New York office.
-He is an appellate lawyer who also specializes in developing legal strategy at the trial level in order to position cases, or groups of cases, for appeal.
-According to BTI Consulting, which named Scott to its 2020 and 2022 lists of “Client Service All-Stars,” clients describe him as “a brilliant attorney, especially his oral arguments,” reporting that “he is extremely effective for our appellate work” and that his “confidence shows and makes us confident in hiring him.”
-The Legal 500 described Scott as an “appellate specialist” who comes “highly recommended” by clients, and he has been repeatedly recognized by both the New York Law Journal and New York Super Lawyers as a “Rising Star” in appellate litigation.
+Scott is an appellate lawyer who serves as the managing partner of Shook’s New York office.
+According to BTI Consulting, which twice named Scott to its list of “Client Service All-Stars,” clients describe him as “a brilliant attorney, especially his oral arguments,” reporting that “he is extremely effective for our appellate work” and that his “confidence shows and makes us confident in hiring him.”
+The Legal 500 described Scott as an “appellate specialist” who comes “highly recommended” by clients, and he has been repeatedly recognized by the New York Law Journal and New York Super Lawyers as a “Rising Star” in appellate litigation.

-Scott’s practice is national and spans a broad range of substantive areas of law.
-He has briefed and argued both civil and criminal appeals involving topics as diverse as federal preemption, environmental cleanup, statutory interpretation, the hearsay rule, statutes of limitations and repose, the Federal Arbitration Act, the Speedy Trial Act, and dozens more.
-He has a particular interest in product liability defense and in cases involving punitive damages—cases in which he has saved his clients hundreds of millions of dollars in excessive judgments.
-He also has considerable experience in cases filed in New York, Florida and Massachusetts; he has handled appeals in every appellate court in each of those jurisdictions and has argued in most of them, including the New York Court of Appeals and the Massachusetts Supreme Judicial Court.
+Scott’s practice is national and spans a broad range of substantive areas.
+He has briefed and argued civil and criminal appeals involving topics as diverse as federal preemption, environmental cleanup, statutory interpretation, the hearsay rule, statutes of limitations and repose, the Federal Arbitration Act, and dozens more.
+He has a particular interest in cases involving punitive damages; collectively he has successfully argued for reversal or remittitur of over a billion dollars in excessive punitive judgments.
+He also has considerable experience in cases filed in New York, Florida, and Massachusetts; he has handled appeals in every appellate court in each of those jurisdictions and has argued—and won—in most of them, including the New York Court of Appeals and the Massachusetts Supreme Judicial Court.
 All told, Scott has authored hundreds of briefs and argued dozens of cases, in state and federal appellate courts throughout the United States.
 He also spent a three-year term as a member of the Second Circuit’s Criminal Justice Act (CJA) Panel, through which he accepted appointments to handle appeals pro bono for indigent criminal clients.

-Because successful appeals often depend on careful issue-development and preparation at trial, clients regularly hire Scott to brief and argue complex issues at the trial-court level.
-He is deeply experienced in that type of work—in the past 12 years, Scott has served as “legal strategy” counsel during more than 30 high-stakes jury trials.
-He has also handled pre-trial motions practice and appellate preservation for dozens of other cases that have either gone to trial or been resolved prior to trial.
-As legal strategy counsel before and during trials, Scott handles all aspects of appellate preservation and issue development, including drafting and arguing motions in limine, dispositive motions, directed-verdict and post-trial motions, proposed jury instructions and verdict forms, and exhibit objections.
+Because successful appeals often depend on careful issue-development at trial, clients regularly hire Scott to brief and argue complex issues at the trial-court level.
+He is deeply experienced in that type of work—since 2011, Scott has served as “legal strategy” counsel during approximately 40 high-stakes jury trials.
+As legal strategy counsel at trial, Scott handles all aspects of appellate preservation and issue development, including drafting and arguing motions in limine, dispositive motions, directed-verdict and post-trial motions, proposed jury instructions and verdict forms, and exhibit objections.
 Scott regularly publishes and lectures on the subject of appellate preservation.

 Representative Matters

 Philip Morris USA Inc. v.
-Lipp, No. 3D21-2214 (Fla.
+Lipp, --- So.3d ---, No. 3D21-2214 (Fla.
 3d Dist.
 Ct.
 App.
-2023): Briefed and argued appeal from $43 million judgment in case presenting issues regarding hearsay, excessive damages, and the propriety of selecting a jury using software that incorporates data regarding jurors’ race, gender, religion and national origin.
+2024): Briefed and argued appeal from $43 million judgment in case presenting issues regarding hearsay, excessive damages, and the propriety of selecting a jury using software that incorporates data regarding jurors’ race, gender, religion and national origin.
+The appellate court vacated the judgment against our client and remanded for a full new trial.

-No. SJC-13282 (Mass.
-Sup.
-Jud.
-Ct.
-2023): Briefed and argued case presenting issue whether a plaintiff can bring a wrongful death claim in Massachusetts in cases where the decedent, if alive, would not have been permitted to sue because his personal injury claims were time-barred.
+Fabiano v.
+Philip Morris USA Inc., 211 N.E.3d 1048 (Mass.
+2023): Briefed and argued case about whether a plaintiff can bring a wrongful death claim in Massachusetts in cases where the decedent, if alive, would not have been permitted to sue because his personal injury claims were time-barred.
+The Massachusetts Supreme Judicial Court unanimously agreed with our position and affirmed the dismissal of the plaintiff’s complaint.

 Quintero v.
-Ford Motor Company, No. 20-55883, 22 WL 2869771 (9th Cir.
-2022): Briefed and argued appeal on behalf of Ford Motor Company in plaintiffs’ appeal from a judgment in Ford’s favor following a bellwether trial in large MDL involving allegations of defective transmissions.
+Ford Motor Company, No. 20-55883, 2022 WL 2869771 (9th Cir.
+2022): Briefed and argued on behalf of Ford Motor Company in plaintiffs’ appeal from a judgment in Ford’s favor following a bellwether trial in a large MDL involving allegations of defective transmissions.

 Southwest Airlines Co. v.
-Saxon, 596 U.S. __, 142 S. Ct.
-1783 (2022): Represented Southwest Airlines as petitioner at both cert and merits stage in case presenting question about the scope of the “Section 1 exemption” to the Federal Arbitration Act.
+Saxon, 596 U.S., 450 (2022): Represented Southwest Airlines as petitioner at both cert and merits stage in case presenting question about the scope of the “Section 1 exemption” to the Federal Arbitration Act.
 Principal drafter of successful cert petition; co-counsel at merits stage.

 Philip Morris USA Inc. v.
 Rintoul, 342 So.
 3d 656 (Fla.
 4th Dist.
 Ct.
 App.
 2022): Briefed and argued successful appeal from one of the largest judgments ever entered ($157 million) in an individual tobacco case in Florida.
 Court unanimously vacated the judgment and remanded for a limited new trial.

 Main v.
-Philip Morris USA Inc., No. 20-P-0459 (Mass.
+Philip Morris USA Inc., 187 N.E.3d 1013 (Mass.
 App.
 Ct.
 2022): Represented Philip Morris USA as respondent in plaintiff’s appeal from a defense verdict, presenting issue of first impression regarding the propriety of a jury instruction.
 Briefed and argued.

 Philip Morris USA Inc. v.
 Gentile, 281 So.3d 493 (Fla.
 4th Dist.
 Ct.
 App.
 2019): Briefed and argued appeal concerning the scope of Florida’s fraud statute of repose.
 Appellate court vacated $7.1 million judgment against client, granted judgment as a matter of law in the client’s favor on the plaintiff’s fraud claims, and remanded for a new trial on remaining issues.